advance100/doc_webpack/optimization.md

 Webpack will take care of it by merging chunks (It will prefer merging chunk which have duplicate modules).
 Nothing will be merged into the entry chunk to not impact initial page loading time.

 ## Single-Page-App

 A Single-Page-App is the web app type webpack is designed and optimized for.

-You may have aplit the app into multiple chunks, which are loaded at your router.
+You may have splitted the app into multiple chunks, which are loaded at your router.
 The entry chunk only contains the router and some libraries, but no content.
 This works great while your user is navigating through your app, but for initial page load you need 2 round trips: One for the router and one for the current content page.

 If you use the HTML5 History API to reflect the current content page in the URL, your server can know which content page will be requested by the client code.
 To save round trips the server can include the content chunk in the response: This is possible by just adding it as script tag.
 The browser will load both chunks parallel.